leofarhi/SplitScreen/README.md

 - Split the screen of any software that uses split-screen rendering into two separate windows.
 - Customize the aspect ratio and border cropping to ensure the best possible display.
+- Press F11 to put a window in full screen

 ## Usage